 Don’t get me wrong, the Mac App Store does a lot of things really well.
 One reason devs keep putting their apps in the store is that Apple takes away a lot of the mundane tasks, such as payment, licensing, and updates.
 The MAS has a huge built-in audience, making it a convenient and easy one-stop shop for developers to list their apps, and it makes getting paid easy since Apple handles the payments side.
 It also handles security fairly well, so there’s less risk of malware infecting users.

 But after five years of working within Apple’s strict regimen of rules and guidelines, a lot of great developers struggle with the restrictions placed on them which too often throttle usual business practices for selling software.
 As a result, many makers of popular apps have made the decision pull their software from the Mac App Store (or simply don’t bother submitting them at all) and sell them outside it.

 It remains to be seen how and whether or not Apple intends to address the issues frustrating devs.
 Even Apple has conceded that changes need to be made.
 For example, subscriptions were recently introduced for MAS but developers have quickly realized that while theoretically, any app can now offer subscriptions, most are having a hard time taking advantage of them.

 Here’s my wishlist for the Mac App Store:

 1. Eliminate or relax the sandboxing guidelines

 Many developers have to make the difficult choice between degrading the functionality of their software or leaving the MAS to sell online.
-In some well known cases, such as Panic’s Coda and Bohemian Coding’s Sketch, developers have pulled their apps altogether in favor of direct downloads.
+In some well-known cases, such as Panic’s Coda and Bohemian Coding’s Sketch, developers have pulled their apps altogether in favour of direct downloads.